matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### buildUploadRow
-This function is supposed to return the HTML content for the upload row.
+This function is supposed to return the HTML content for the upload row as a jQuery object.
 The content does not strictly have to be a HTML table row, but can be any element that can be appended to the uploadTable.
-**Note:** Required for the jQuery File Upload UI Plugin.
+**Note:** The returned jQuery object must have a length of 1, containing only one top level element.

 * Type: *function*
 * Arguments: